Hit by pandemic, oil giants Exxon, BP post huge 2020 losses

 Revenue dropped 31% to $46.5 billion.

 Exxon has long been under pressure from activist shareholders to focus more on renewable fuels and pivot away from its fossil-fuel legacy.

-One of those shareholders, investment firm Engine 1, nominated four candidates for Exxon’s board of directors, which will be chosen in May, and jumped on the company’s poor financial results.
+The company said Tuesday it will reduce greenhouse gas emissions from its own operations and has created a division to “commercialize” technology it hopes to develop to capture carbon emissions before they enter the atmosphere — Exxon believes technology can address climate change and save the oil and gas business at the same time.

-Engine 1 said Exxon is “positioned for continued value destruction for decades” by assuming that oil and gas production will continue to grow even in the face of efforts to reduce climate change blamed on burning fossil fuels.
+However, one of the company’s activist shareholders, investment firm Engine No. 1, said Exxon’s announcements don’t change the company’s long-term course “nor do they position it to succeed in a changing world.”
+The fund said Exxon is headed for decades of destroying shareholder value by assuming that oil and gas production will continue to grow even in the face of efforts to reduce climate change.

+Last week, Engine No. 1 nominated four candidates for Exxon’s board of directors, which will be chosen in May.

 London-based BP last year announced it will seek to become a net zero producer of carbon emissions by 2050.
 However, the company is still bringing new oil and gas projects into operation.

-Note: This story has been updated to correct the name of the investment fund challenging Exxon.
-It is Engine No. 1, not Engine 1.